AmitMangotraHub/AI-ML-DataScience/README.md

-Examples of projects I have worked on as part of executive certification programs from MIT.
+These are examples of projects I have worked on as part of No Code AI and ML executive certification program from MIT.
 The datasets were provided by the program.

-Hotel Cancellation Prediction: Evaluates Decision Trees and Random Forests models to predict whether a reservation would be cancelled or not.
+Project 1: Hotel Cancellation Prediction: Evaluates Decision Trees and Random Forests models to predict whether a reservation would be cancelled or not.

 In the pdf presentation:
 - Recommendations based on data exploration and model building